udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 isApprovedForAll(address _owner, address _operator);
 ```

-4. It offers no api to find out all the tokens owned by a specific person.
+4. It offers no API to find out all the tokens owned by a specific person.
 A separate indexing service is required for enumerating a person’s asset.
-5. And all the variants of `transferFrom(...)`s require a handy manual to remind developers of there meanings and nuances.
+5. And all the variants of `transfer...(...)`s require a handy manual to remind developers of there meanings and nuances.
+The `_from` address parameter of the transfers does not make any sense since it can be derived from the token id parameter deterministically.
+It only serves to match the `transferFrom` method of ERC20.
+We believe this design is an anti-pattern.
-6. It tried to be ERC20 compatible, but semantically some of the ERC20 functions do not carry the same meaning for none-fungibles, such as:
+6. In general, it trys to be ERC20 compatible, but semantically some of the ERC20 functions do not carry the same meaning for none-fungibles, such as:

 ```
 balanceOf(...)